 In the Teams chats page, go to any of the connected chats you want to join.
-A lock icon is displayed with text that says "Hover and join to participate".
-When you hover over the lock icon, if have write access to the associated record, a Join button will be displayed.
+A lock icon is displayed with text that says "Hover and join to participate."
+When you hover over the lock icon, if you have write access to the associated record, a Join button is displayed.

-If you don't see the text that allows you to hover and join a chat, there are three possible causes for this:
+If you don't see the text that allows you to hover and join a chat, there are three possible reasons for this:

-The Teams popup chat will show that you’ve been added to the chat, and you'll have access to the entire chat history.
-Other chat members will also receive the system message that you've been added to the chat.
+The Teams popup chat shows that you’ve been added to the chat, and you have access to the entire chat history.
+Other chat members also receive the system message that you've been added to the chat.

-If you are using the Microsoft Teams app, when joining a chat, the following message is displayed: Dynamics 365 collaboration with Microsoft Teams added <user name> to the chat and shared all chat history.
+If you're using the Microsoft Teams app, when joining a chat, the following message is displayed: Dynamics 365 collaboration with Microsoft Teams added <user name> to the chat and shared all chat history.

 View Teams chats in the timeline for a record (preview)